konstantinos-p/FeTa_Fully_Connected/README.md

 Functions thresholding\_\*\_l2_norm compute the l_2 norm between the unpruned and pruned representations vs sparsity (%) for Hard Thresholding and different architectures.

 Functions AB_matrices\_\* generate the intermediate representations needed to train FeTa, for different architectures.

+fera_main.py corresponds to the implementation of the FeTa algorithm. utils.py includes the implementation of the Hard Thresholding algorithm.